 Becoming a source of knowledge in 2020 and beyond

-We seek to increase understanding and support of skilled trades education across philanthropy, business and other arenas, beginning with commissioning the first-of-its-kind landscape research and opinion polling on high school skilled trades education in America.
+We seek to increase understanding and support of skilled trades education across philanthropy, business and other arenas, beginning with commissioning the first-of-its-kind landscape research and opinion polling on U.S. high school skilled trades education.